ios-xr/iosxr-ansible/README.md

 options for NETCONF XML, raw and YDK options.
 The YDK option requires ydk-py python libraries from github.

-There are 4 different ways to access IOS-XR in local mode.
+There are 6 different ways to access IOS-XR in local mode.
 1.	**Console CLI** - connect to IOS-XR console through SSH port 22 and use CLI commands.
 2.	**TPNNS CLI** - connect to IOS-XR Linux shell through SSH port 57722 and use helper programs, /pkg/bin/xr_cli or /pkg/sbin/config.
-3.	**Raw XML/NETCONF** - connect to IOS-XR console through SSH port 22
+3.	**Raw XML** - connect to IOS-XR console through SSH port 22 to exchange XML construct with IOS-XR xml agent.
-                  (Cisco XML/NETCONF 1.0) or port 830 (NETCONF 1.1) and use
+4.	**Raw NETCONF 1.0** - connect to IOS-XR console through SSH port 22 to exchange NETCONF 1.0 XML construct with IOS-XR netconf agent.
-                  **xml** or **netconf** CLI command to enter interactive mode to exchange XML construct.
+5.	**Raw NETCONF 1.1** - connect to IOS-XR console through SSH port 830 to exchange NETCONF 1.1 XML construct with IOS-XR netconf-yang agent.
-4.	**YDK NETCONF** - use the Cisco YDK API service to manage IOS-XR device through SSH port 830.
+6.	**YDK NETCONF** - use the Cisco YDK API service to manage IOS-XR device through SSH port 830.

 Managing the IOS-XR device in the remote mode required TPNNS through SSH